raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ensure that a sufficient residual amount of traffic is generated to maintain NAT and firewall state.

-A longer idle timeout with a shorter keepalive interval signals to the client that it may speculatively keep idle sessions open for a long time, but it should be sending a lot of keepalive traffic on those idle sessions.
+A longer inactive timeout with a shorter keepalive interval signals to the client that it may speculatively keep inactive sessions open for a long time, but it should be sending a lot of keepalive traffic on those inactive sessions.
 This configuration is expected to be less common.

-To avoid excessive traffic the server MUST NOT send a Keepalive message (either a response to a client-initiated request, or a server-initiated message) with an idle timeout value less than ten seconds.
+To avoid excessive traffic the server MUST NOT send a Keepalive message (either a response to a client-initiated request, or a server-initiated message) with an inactive timeout value less than ten seconds.
-If a client receives an Keepalive message specifying an idle timeout value less than ten seconds this is an error and the client MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).
+If a client receives an Keepalive message specifying an inactive timeout value less than ten seconds this is an error and the client MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).